 Children’s Worship Totes are available in the Narthex.
 These totes contain children’s bulletins and activities that can make their worship experience more meaningful.

 Children’s Chapel is available during the 9.00am service during the program year and 10.00am during the summer and Advent for pre-school and elementary-aged children.
 Here, they will participate in music, storytelling and activities that reenforce the day’s lesson.
-Children can be dropped off before the service in the Jerusalem Chapel (Room 206 in the Parish House).
+Children can be dropped off before the service on the 2nd Floor.
 Children will be escorted back to the worship service during the passing of the Peace.

 Sometimes young children need a time and place to play in their own space, so Nursery care is available on Sundays from 8.30am-12.30am on the first floor of the Parish House.